MasterProgs/OpenAI-Fast-GUI/README.md

 4. Start the app by running `npm start`.
 5. Press the `SHORTCUT` key to toggle the visibility of the chatbot window.

-## .env file
+## Custom shortcut
 - Create .env file in the same folder as the executable

-For example, the content can be :
+For example, the default SHORTCUT is :
 ```
 SHORTCUT=Control+Alt+,
 ```